Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Day 17: Manuel Antonio

-Spend your first full day in Manuel Antonio National Park, famed for its incredible biodiversity!
+Spend your first full day in Manuel Antonio National Park, famed for its incredible biodiversity.
 Although it’s one of the smallest national parks in Costa Rica, it’s still home to many beautiful walking trails and hundreds of different species of animals.
-Buy a ticket to enter the park and join a tour to learn more about the beautiful animals that call the park home, from macaws and squirrel monkeys to iguanas and sloths.

-At the edge of the national park, you’ll find Manuel Antonio Beach.
+Later, we followed the trail (spotting squirrel monkeys on the way!) to the edge of the national park, where we swam at Manuel Antonio Beach.
 This beach feels like paradise; it’s so beautiful that many people buy a national park ticket just to visit for the day.
 Because these beaches are protected, they’re pristine, with the whitest sand and bluest water.

 Costa Rica 3 week itinerary manuel antonio Espadilla Beach